 It's that time of year when I eye up whatever protein I have and consider scrapping all recipe plans to cook it on the grill.
 Not that grilling doesn't benefit by having an actual recipe (this is a post about one, after all), but things go a little loosey goosey-er out there, in a good way.

-Grilled chicken wings have long been a favorite (up there with air fryer chicken wings, for sure) and other chicken parts are no exception.
+Grilled chicken wings have long been a favorite, as are boneless skinless chicken thighs in this crave-worthy chicken thigh marinade.
 These grilled chicken drumsticks are the epitome of a straight-forward, delicious main dish recipe that has plenty of wiggle room for you to make your own.

 Why This Recipe Works